-The incremental cost approach is most appropriate when the existing system is at or near its maximum capacity and new customers cannot be served without significant investment in infrastructure.
+The incremental cost approach is most appropriate when the existing system is at or near its maximum capacity and when new customers are not being served without significant investment in infrastructure.
 Under the incremental cost approach, new customers pay a proportionate share of the expansion related costs of the new infrastructure.